catenamatteo/groupvarint/README.md

 groupvarint
 ===========

-A Java implementation of **groupvarint**, a technique for the compression of integer numbers.
+A Java implementation of **Group Varint**, a technique for the compression of integer numbers.

 ### Dependencies
 * JUnit 4